 When an elderly loved one seems to be struggling to cope in their own home, knowing how to react can be difficult.
 When this happens, it is a stressful time for everyone concerned, but particularly for your loved one, they may be frightened and confused about their health and what the future holds.

-The first step when you suspect that your elderly relative isn’t coping well alone, and you think you need to find a home carer, is to arrange for a needs assessment from their local authority.
+The first step when you suspect that your elderly relative isn’t coping well alone, and you think you need to find a live-in carer, is to arrange for a needs assessment from their local authority.
 Contact their local social services department to arrange the needs assessment, which may be carried out by the department, or conducted by an outsourced organisation.

 Following the evaluation, the local authority will let you know whether your loved one qualifies for help within the home.
 Care can be arranged directly with the social services department or an alternative method.
 Your loved one may prefer to accept direct payments instead, enabling them to select a caregiver of their choosing.